ctnava/rxtechnotes/4_access_to_drugs.md

 A DEA number is a unique identifier assigned by the Drug Enforcement Administration (DEA) to healthcare providers who are authorized to prescribe, dispense, or administer controlled substances.
 It is assigned when an individual practitioner, pharmacy, hospital/ clinic, or teaching institution files Form 224 with the DEA.

-Pharmacy technicians may be required to help verify DEA numbers as part of prescription validation, especially for controlled substances (Schedules II–V) ([how to verify.](./math/i_dea_numbers.md)).
+Pharmacy technicians may be required to help verify DEA numbers as part of prescription validation, especially for controlled substances (Schedules II–V) ([How to Verify](./math/i_dea_numbers.md)).

 #### 📱 Calculating Days Supply